k3enanb4syir/Connect-Four-with-AI/README.md

 # Connect 4 with AI
-Group 3 Members:
-Muhammad Keenan Basyir
-Raihan Yudhistra Hartawan
-Fayyadh Dhia Abyan
-Marvel Maliq Prabawa
+# Group 3 Members: Muhammad Keenan Basyir, Raihan Yudhistra Hartawan, Fayyadh Dhia Abyan, Marvel Maliq Prabawa

 This is a classic Connect 4 game built in Python using the Pygame library.
 It features a graphical user interface (GUI) and a challenging AI opponent that uses the Minimax algorithm with alpha-beta pruning to determine its moves.